Medically reviewed by Drugs.com. Last updated on Mar 8, 2019.

-Cordocentesis is usually done when a diagnosis can't be obtained from amniocentesis, chorionic villus sampling, ultrasound or other methods.
-Because cordocentesis carries a higher risk of fetal loss than these other methods your health care provider will only offer the procedure if other options are not available or they won't produce timely results.
+Cordocentesis is usually done when a diagnosis can't be made from amniocentesis, chorionic villus sampling, ultrasound or other methods.
+Cordocentesis carries a higher risk of complications to the baby, including death, than other procedures do.
+Your health care provider will offer the procedure only if other options aren't available or they won't produce results quickly enough.

 Cordocentesis carries potentially serious risks, including:

-- Fetal Bleeding.
-Bleeding from the area where the needle is inserted is the most common complication of cordocentesis.
+- Fetal bleeding.
+Bleeding from the area where the needle is inserted is the most common complication.
 If life-threatening fetal bleeding occurs, your health care provider might recommend replacement of blood products to the fetus.

-- Cord hematoma.
+Cord hematoma.
 A collection of fetal blood within the cord might occur during or after a cordocentesis.
-Most babies don't have symptoms when this occurs.
-However, a few might develop a low heart rate for a short period of time.
-If the hematoma is stable, your health care provider will observe the baby.
-If the hematoma is not stable or if your baby's heart rate doesn't recover, your health care provider will recommend an emergency C-section.
+Most babies don't have signs or symptoms when this occurs.
+However, a few might develop a low heart rate for a short period.

 - Slowing of the baby's heart rate.
 The baby's heart rate might slow temporarily after cordocentesis.